Henry Lansdell: Life

 Born in Tenterden, Kent, Lansdell was the son of a schoolmaster and home schooled before attending St John's College in Highbury, north London.
 He then studied at the London College of Divinity before his ordination as a deacon in 1868 and his assignment as a curate in Greenwich.
 He subsequently became secretary to the Irish Church Missions (1869–79) and founder and honorary secretary of the Homiletical Society (1874–86).
 He established the Clergyman's Magazine in 1875, which he edited until 1883.

 After spending holidays in Europe, Lansdell began long and often arduous journeys to little-known parts of Asia.
 He distributed multi-lingual religious tracts and bibles provided by London missionary societies wherever he went, most notably in prisons and hospitals in Siberia and central Asia.

-Such activities sometimes aroused the suspicions of the Russian authorities and on one occasion he was arrested while travelling on the Perm Railway after it was thought he was distributing revolutionary pamphlets.
+Lansdell had considerable experience of visits to prisons.
+He had first visited Newgate Prison in 1867, followed by other visits to prisons at Winchester, Portland, Millbank, Dover, York, Exeter, Geneva, Guernsey, and Edinburgh.
+However, the systematic visits of continental prisons first emerged in 1874.
+He decided to set out together with the Rev. John Philip Hobson (1849–1925), a fellow curate of Greenwich, where they distributed religious literature, primarily supplied by the Religious Tract Society in the prisons.
+As he wrote:

+“I started for Russia & Denmark, Sweden, and Finland, intending to return through Poland, Austria, and Prussia.
+We saw the prisons of Copenhagen and Stockholm, but they were well supplied with books, and needed not our help; whereas, in the old castles used as prisons at Abo and Wiborg, our papers were thankfully accepted.”

+Lansdell was initially surprised at the reception they had received in Russia in 1874 “we sent 2,000 pamphlets into the prisons of Petersburg, reserving a third thousand for giving away on the railway to Moscow, not knowing at that time that for such open distribution a permission is needed”.
+Further visits in Europe were followed again in 1876, 1877.
+However, it was in 1878 and a longer journey in 1879 that he primarily concentrated on Russia and Siberia and they became the basis of his book Through Siberia.
+His attention to Siberian prisons had been first brought to him by the Finnish teacher and philanthropist Alba Hellman (1845–1894) whom he had met in Finland and who had corresponded with him.
+Lansdell quoted from one of her inspirational letters to him: